vLeeH/vLeeH/README.md

 # vLeeH 👨‍💻
-14 years old Python enthusiast.
+I'm Lee and i'm 14 years old a young programmer working primarily with Python!

 ## Skills
 A few things I'm working and learning: